BabylonJS/Documentation/content/features/featuresDeepDive/scene/optimize_your_scene.md

   *  Is the cullable object bounding sphere center in the frustum ?
   *  If not, apply the Bounding Sphere Only strategy.
 No Bounding Box is tested here.

 Optimistic Inclusion modes give a little gain.
-They keep the same accuracy than the basic mode on what they are applied (standard or bSphereOnly).
+They keep the same accuracy as the basic mode on what they are applied (standard or bSphereOnly).
 BoundingSphereOnly modes, because they reduce a lot the accuracy, give a good perf gain.
 These should not be used with high poly meshes while sending false positives to the GPU has a real rendering cost.
 These can be very interesting for numerous low poly meshes instead. *Really useful if you are CPU bound**.

 ## Performance Priority Modes